rnyell/postcss-contains/readme.md

 ### Specificity

-"Property-value" matches considered with a specificity so they take precedence over "property-only" matches.
+"Property-value" matches have higher specificity and therefore they take precedence over "property-only" matches.

 In the example below, `overflow: hidden` is more speccific than `display`, so `span` gets the `green` color; howwever the third contains also has a color declaration, since `display: block` and `overflow: hidden` have equal specificity —both are paird— then based on the order of appearance the color will be `blue`.